 The motivation of this project is to provide tools for interpolating geo-referenced data used in the field of geosciences.
-There are other libraries that cover this problem, but written entirely in Python, the performance of these projects was not quite sufficient for our needs.
-That is why this project was created.
+Other libraries cover this problem, but written entirely in Python, the performance of these projects was not quite sufficient for our needs.
+That is why this project started.

 Fill undefined values

 The undefined values in the grids do not allow interpolation of values located in the neighborhood.
 This behavior is a concern when you need to interpolate values near the mask of some fields.
 The library provides utilities to fill the undefined values:

 N-dimensional grid is a grid defined by a matrix, in a 2D space, by a cube in a 3D space, etc. Each dimension of the grid is associated with a vector corresponding to its coordinates or axes.
 Axes used to locate a pixel in the grid from the coordinates of a point.
 These axes are either: